Name: Lisa Basso

 Genre: YA Paranormal

 The instant my knees hit the ground I know.
-My insomnia is killing me from the inside out.
+This is going to be one of those days, the bad ones.
 I struggle to pick myself up, but the sweat on my palms turns cold, tacking my hand to the faded mauve linoleum.
-The faint odor of disinfectant and dirty sneakers wafts up, stinging my nostrils while the other students walk around me.
+The faint odor of disinfectant and dirty sneakers wafts up, stinging my nostrils.
+Gross.

 My pulse thrums erratically in my ears.
 White film spots my vision.